-- 1. Prevention: Steps should include: - Safe recruitment of staff this includes conducting background checks, securing references, posing interview questions, and carrying out induction training. - Activity-level risk assessments this involves day-to-day risk identification and management. - Agreed codes of conduct these should outline what is acceptable and unacceptable behavior on the part of staff, volunteers, or anyone acting on behalf of the event.
-There should be sanctions in place for breaches of codes of conduct.
+- 1. Prevention: Steps should include: - Safe recruitment of staff this includes conducting background checks, securing references, posing interview questions, and carrying out induction training.

-- Travel policies these should outline protocols for managing risk when travelling with groups of children or adults at risk. - Agreed supervision ratios numbers should be set for how many adults are required to safely supervise different groups of children or adults at risk., taking into consideration the size of the group, age of individuals, any additional needs, and the risks involved in the activity. - Social media and image policies these should be developed to address areas like securing informed consent, information storage, and to make sure images do not impact the dignity of the child or adult at risk - e.g. showing them in acute distress. - Understanding additional vulnerability of certain children/people and how this affects safeguarding risks. - 2.
+- Activity-level risk assessments this involves day-to-day risk identification and management. - Agreed codes of conduct these should outline what is acceptable and unacceptable behavior on the part of staff, volunteers, or anyone acting on behalf of the event. - Travel policies these should outline protocols for managing risk when travelling with groups of children or adults at risks. - Agreed supervision ratios numbers should be set for how many adults are required to safely supervise different groups of children or adults at risk. - Social media and image policies these should be developed to address areas like securing consent, information storage, and to make sure images do not impact the dignity of the child or adult at risk - e.g. showing them in acute distress. - Understanding additional vulnerability of certain children/people and how this affects safeguarding risks. - 2.
 Response: Identifying, reporting, and acting on concerns.